JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 1. Two new scripts for the game's cameras have been added to the `Optionals` folder.
 2. Added scripts for compatibility with the `Endgame` mod.
+3. Added a markdown with instructions for navigating between files (only readme.md from the `.7z file`).

+### Added in Rev 3.1.2

+1. A new feature added: `Supercharger SFX`.

 ---